matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 # See also

 [https://github.com/amandasaurus/2021-osm-street-complete-edits](https://github.com/amandasaurus/2021-osm-street-complete-edits) - scripts for finding out how many people have used StreetComplete to edit OSM in an area

+# Disclaimer

+This script is published as-is, it was used solely by author.

+Feel free to open PRs or create issues if something may be improved to make it more useful for you.